ul-mds/HeteroMRI/README.md

 # HeteroMRI
-A novel method for classification of heterogenous brain MRIs.
-Here, heterogenous means the MRIs used for training the model have been acquired using different MRI scanners and acquisition protocols.
+A novel method for white matter-related classification of heterogenous brain FLAIR MRIs.
+Here, heterogenous means the MRIs are acquired using different MRI scanners and acquisition protocols.

 This repository contains material associated with the paper "***HeteroMRI: A method for classification of multi-scanner and multi-protocol brain MRIs with deep learning***", including: